Patient & Public Involvement in research (PPI)

 Keep in touch

-In partnership with NIHR CLAHRC Oxford, we produce two newsletters for patients and the public and PPI professionals.Register for updates
+In partnership with NIHR CLAHRC Oxford, we produce two newsletters all about involving the public in health research, service provision or commissioning.Register for updates

 Making a difference